greebt01/javascript-modern-js-for-react-devs/assignments.md

 ```

 ## Ex.
 6
-Write an arrow function named: `longestString` that returns the longest string from an array of strings:
+Create an arrow function named: `longestString` that returns the longest string from an array of strings:

 Usage:
 ```